The Question: Is the Bible silent, condemning, or supportive of engaging in homosexual activity?

 Pro-gay Objection: Leviticus contains outdated ritual laws that we, as freed Christians, no longer need to abide by.

 Response: The prohibitions against same-sex intercourse occur in the context of other types of sexual activity that we all agree is wrong, like incest, adultery, and bestiality.
 Not only this, but the indictment of same-sex intercourse is particularly severe, as suggested by the Hebrew term “to’evah” which means ‘detestable’ and ‘abominable,’ and is considered a capital offense.
-There are at least 6 more points that I won’t go into here that explain why these commands from God’s law apply to us today.
+There are at least 6 more points that I won’t go into here that explain why these particular commands from God’s law apply to us today.

 In this passage, Paul uses homosexuality as indicative of man’s deep seated rebellion against God and God’s proper condemnation of man.
-This text is a crystal clear condemnation of homosexuality in the New Testament by the Apostle Paul right in the middle of his most brilliant discourse on general revelation.
+This text is a crystal clear condemnation of homosexual behavior in the New Testament by the Apostle Paul right in the middle of his most brilliant discourse on general revelation.
 Paul is saying that homosexuality is worse because it’s an immoral act based on the perversion of a natural function.

 1 Corinthians 6:9-10 “Or do you not know that the unrighteous will not inherit the kingdom of God?
 Do not be deceived; neither fornicators, nor idolaters, nor adulterers, nor effeminate, nor homosexuals, nor thieves, nor the covetous, nor drunkards, nor revilers, nor swindlers, will inherit the kingdom of God.